vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 In this article, I've come to a conclusion that the world needs (yet) another system programming language with a solid foundation and funding of its ecosystem, which would potentially solve all the existing problems.

-I have formulated the goals for the new language and its ecosystem, and even began working on the implementation, which you can read about more in the [next article](/posts/2020-08-20-the-onyx-programming-language).
+I have formulated the goals for the new language and its ecosystem and even began working on the implementation, which you can read about more in the [next article](/posts/2020-08-20-the-onyx-programming-language).